-Last year we collaborated with Independent London to display our British designed jewellery at the 'Meet The Makers' pop-up in Shoreditch's Boxpark.
+Last year we collaborated with Independent London to display our British-designed jewellery at the 'Meet The Makers' pop-up in Shoreditch's Boxpark.
 Yasmin & I spent a lovely day setting up our display and meeting some of the other talented London creators.
-There were lots of beautiful pieces to see but we were besotted with one particular artist whose unique ceramic ring fingers and jewellery dishes were integrated into our own display.
+There were lots of beautiful pieces to see but we were absolutely besotted with one particular artist whose unique ceramic ring fingers and jewellery dishes were integrated into our own display.

 (Above) Joy setting up the jewellery display, which includes some of Daisy Coopers handmade ring fingers with our Victorian cabinets, at Independent London's Boxpark pop-up.